 Group tours have become quite a trend.
 This could be a very powerful interior design marketing strategy.
 You can even find group tours on Airbnb, now!
 They can literally be found almost anywhere, in many types of interests.
 The strategy behind group tours is that whoever is behind the planning them, has already picked out the best of the best to present to their audience.

 All you need to do is keep a notation about where you went.
 Try getting at least a handshake in with a person of influence (or gatekeeper) of said business, workshop, etc. of what is presented to you on the tour.
 Be sure to pick up a business card.

 At a later time, go back and make a proper introduction.
 Or, simply give a call or send an e-mail within the next day or two, after the group tour.
 Mention your trip, via the group tour and how you would like to present your services, based on the current or future needs they may have.

 7. Go to High-End Store or Art Gallery Events

 A very particular type of clientele spends time at art gallery events.
 This could be a fruitful way to network and build new connections.
 As a very particular type of audience is in one place, one time.
 Show your interest in why they are there.
-They may share something about their business, a party they are planning or home they are thinking of revamping decoratively.
+They may share something about their business, a party they are planning or a home they are thinking of revamping decoratively.

 If you live in or near a metropolitan area, take a visit to high-end boutiques.
 Make your connections with the owner or manager.
 You are presenting your interior design services, but you are also presenting the desire to create a relatable person to person connection.